awesomephant/united-generations-website/events/wandsworth-show.md

 featured_image:
   image: /assets/uploads/wa.jpg
   alt: colorful drawing of children and grandparent playing with chickens in gardens
-introduction: The series of 10 hand-drawings, part of The United Generation project by Adalberto Lonardi are showcased at the Wandsworth Art virtual gallery.
+introduction: Six of the ten mix media drawings part of The United Generation project presented by Adalberto Lonardi at the RCA Graduate Show 2020 are showcased permanently at the Wandsworth Art virtual gallery.
 content: Longer text here
 link:
   url: https://wandsworthart.com/profiles/adalberto-lonardi/